 She sighed from her position on the floor.
 “I’m not getting anything done just lying here.”
 But before she could gather the will to pick herself up, she felt the breath of her dog, Ingrid, on the back of her neck.

 Suddenly, she wanted to cry, the first time in months that she’d felt the pinpricks of tears behind her eyes.
-She hadn’t cried when she’d discovered her husband’s affair, and she hadn’t cried when they’d agreed that divorce was their only ingrid_downoption.
+She hadn’t cried when she’d discovered her husband’s affair, and she hadn’t cried when they’d agreed that divorce was their only option.
 But with the dog nuzzling her neck, breathing in her owner’s scent in much the same way a lover would, holding back the tears was so hard.

 Besides, she thought, facts are facts: she’d never get laid again.
 What man would want to date an almost-forty-year-old single mother with two kids and a hundred-pound dog?